Grappe501/arkansas-political-history/site/src/content/legislative-process/legislature-history.md

 This structure persists today.

-The legislature became the primary site where power is exercised â€” often through procedure rather than debate.
+The legislature became the primary site where power is exercised â€" often through procedure rather than debate.

 ---